JDBritton13/Assignment1/README.md

 # Ideal Job.

 https://www.seek.com.au/job/39820645?searchrequesttoken=adaa6bb1-93c4-4af8-978a-a495d31148a4&type=standard This would be my dream job.
-I have choosen this job because I have always enjoyed looking into the creative side of IT and as I have worked as a Manager for 7 years I have already been able to work on my interpersonal skills.This job is definetly something I would have to work towards and not something i could step straight into as i dont have much programming knowledge yet and I would have to start at the bottom of the ladder.
-I think learning this dgree will really help me get my foot in the door.
+I have choosen this job because I have always enjoyed looking into the creative side of IT and as I have worked as a Manager for 7 years I have already been able to work on my interpersonal skills.This job is definetly something I would have to work towards and not something i could step straight into as i dont have much programming knowledge yet and I would have to start at a intern level and work my way up from there.
+I think acquiring my bachelors degree in Information Technology will really help me.
 Also as a bonus at the bottom of the application says free coffee, And that is definetly the quickest way to my heart.

 # Personal Profile.